kvendrik/Browserkit.js/readme.md

 ###Polyfills

 Instead of keeping the polyfills Browserkit uses only available within its own object it polyfills them in their original state.
-Which means functions like `Array.indexOf` are available from anywhere in your code, in any browser.
+Which means methods like `Array.indexOf` are available from anywhere in your code, in any browser.

 * document.querySelector
 * Array.indexOf
 * document.getElementsByClassName

-**Feature requests are always welcome!
-Let me know what you would like to see in Browserkit!**

 ##Customisation